sst/guide/_chapters/setup-www-domain-redirect.md

 And that's it!
 Just give it some time for the DNS to propagate and if you visit your www version of your domain, it should redirect you to your non-www version.

-Next, we'll setup SSL and add HTTPS support for our domains.
+Next, we'll set up SSL and add HTTPS support for our domains.